Skip to main content

 Wait for the anonymity set to grow

-The more other users deposit into the same tree, the stronger your privacy guarantee.
-There is no enforced waiting period - this is a trade-off you manage in your application.
+The more other users write notes into the same tree, the stronger your privacy guarantee.
+There is no enforced waiting period — this is a trade-off you manage in your application.

 3